Yara Shahidi on Partying, Instagram and Living the

 "I'm just pretty lucky with where I got dropped," she laughs.

-Yara: Sebnem cycling suit; Hermes scarf; Versace Medusa Hair clip, $250 USD, available at Versace; Concepto boots.
+Yara: Sebnem cycling suit; Hermes scarf; Versace Medusa Hair clip, £190, available at Versace; Concepto boots.
 Keri: Victoria Hayes dress; Saint Jewels necklace.

 Advertisement